General Information About Cost & Fee's To Have Your Metal|

 returned to you.

-1. You can simply have it returned as 99.9% pure recovered powder, this is best if
+1. You can simply have it returned as is in the recovered powder form, this is best if

 you intend to melt it to make your own bars or other objects as it lessens the losses due to vaporization.